ESPmiibo/ESPmiibo/README.txt

   added 'more utils' menu, not much there yet added 'toggle debug' and 'download key' to menu moved the file downloader to a separate file

+1.3b
+  Readability tweaks, no new faetures
+  Moved File Downloader related code to its own file Moved Serial and Debug related code to its own file Moved Amiibo Handling related code to its own file Moved Webpage Backend related code to its own file Moved Webpage Frontend related code to its own file

 Future Plan List:
 Add Serial console outout to a webpage (thinking @ /console)